JuliaHealth/KomaMRI.jl/docs/src/ui-details.md

 ## Loading Simulation Inputs
 (You can also go to [analog steps using Scripts](programming-workflow.md#Loading-Simulation-Inputs))

-The user interface has already preloaded some inputs (stored in RAM).
-In particular, it has predefined the **Scanner**, the **Phantom** and the **Sequence** structs.
-In the following subsections, we will show how to visualize these inputs.
+The user interface has preloaded certain inputs into RAM, including the **Scanner**, **Phantom**, and **Sequence** structs.
+In the following subsections, we will demonstrate how to visualize these inputs.

 ### Scanner

 You can visualize the preloaded **Scanner** struct by clicking on the `Scanner` dropdown and then pressing the `View Scanner` button.
-The **Scanner** struct simply contains information related to the hardware being use like the magnitude of the main magnetic field:
+The **Scanner** struct contains hardware-related information, such as the main magnetic field's magnitude:
 ```@raw html
 <p align="center"><img width="90%" src="../assets/gui-scanner-view.png"/></p>
 ```